nixworks/public/news/2008/04/29/README.md

 ##### United Nations Secretary-General
 ### [ The Secretary-General of the United Nations Ban Ki-moon establishes a task force to tackle the 2007-2008 world food price crisis. ](/news/2008/04/29/the-secretary-general-of-the-united-nations-ban-ki-moon-establishes-a-task-force-to-tackle-the-2007a2008-world-food-price-crisis.md)
-_Context: United Nations Secretary-General, Global food price crisis, Ban Ki-moon_
+_Context: Ban Ki-moon, United Nations Secretary-General, Global food price crisis_

 ##### Nangarhar Province
 ### [ An explosion in the Nangarhar Province of Afghanistan kills at least 15 Afghans with another 25 injured. ](/news/2008/04/29/an-explosion-in-the-nangarhar-province-of-afghanistan-kills-at-least-15-afghans-with-another-25-injured.md)
-_Context: Nangarhar Province, Afghanistan_
+_Context: Afghanistan, Nangarhar Province_

 ##### European Union
 ### [ The European Union signs the Stabilisation and Association Agreement with Serbia prior to the decisive elections on 11 May 2008, but makes ratification conditional on full cooperation with the ICTY. ](/news/2008/04/29/the-european-union-signs-the-stabilisation-and-association-agreement-with-serbia-prior-to-the-decisive-elections-on-11-may-2008-but-makes.md)
-_Context: European Union, parliamentary election, Stabilisation and Association Agreement, ICTY, Serbia_
+_Context: ICTY, Serbia, parliamentary election, Stabilisation and Association Agreement, European Union_

 ##### Lithuania
 ### [ Lithuania blocked the beginning of talks on a strategic deal between the European Union and Russia because of ongoing disputes with Moscow ](/news/2008/04/29/lithuania-blocked-the-beginning-of-talks-on-a-strategic-deal-between-the-european-union-and-russia-because-of-ongoing-disputes-with-moscow.md)
-_Context: Lithuania, European Union, Russia, Moscow_
+_Context: Moscow, Russia, European Union, Lithuania_

 ## [Previous Day...](/news/2008/04/28/index.md)